coingecko/cryptoexchange/README.md

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/coingecko/cryptoexchange.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

+The [contributing guide](https://github.com/coingecko/cryptoexchange/blob/master/CONTRIBUTING.md) may also be useful to you.

+You can chat with the core team member or other participating in this repository chat on [https://gitter.im/cryptoexchange-api/Lobby/~chat#](https://gitter.im/cryptoexchange-api/Lobby/~chat#)

 ## License